The Best Hostels in La Paz, Bolivia

 What’s the best party hostel in La Paz?

 Wild Rover La Paz is undoubtedly the city’s premier party hostel.
-Known for its lively atmosphere and bar-top shot pouring, it’s popular with younger backpackers.
-However, the hostel is large enough that you can still find quiet spaces to relax if you’re not in the mood to party.
+Known for its lively atmosphere, great bar, and bar-top shot pouring, it’s popular with younger backpackers.
+However, the hostel is large enough that you can still find quiet communal areas to relax if you’re not in the mood to party.
+The friendly hostel atmosphere means you’ll have a good time whether you’re partying or just socialising.

 Is it safe to stay in hostels in La Paz?

 Yes, hostels in La Paz are generally safe, but you should take standard precautions.
 Don’t walk alone at night, and use official taxis arranged by your hostel.
-Most hostels in La Paz have good security measures in place.
+Most best hostels in La Paz have good security measures in place, with 24 hours reception and helpful staff who can arrange safe transportation.

 How do I deal with the altitude when staying in La Paz?